Chills Business Whitepaper

 Low code is much more business friendly.
 It is an interface on top of hard code integrations while simultaneously allowing access to the hard code.
 An integration is managed in the low-coded frontend controlling the hard-coding.
 This low-coded integration or automation is created on the Chills backend.
 A low-coded integration or automation connects databases or automates a part of a business process.
 The parameters and credentials you write in a hard-coded integration are now the parameters you fill in in the this low-coded frontend.

 Improved Business-IT collaboration

 Controlling the hard coding using the low-coded technology enables people with no or limited programming skills to work with data flow design in any organisation.
 This brings business and IT closer together and strengthens their collaboration.

 The administrator interface manages integrations and automation done by the customer or an external consultant.
-Click to get a platform impression described in the technology whitepaper.
+Get a backend impression described in the technology whitepaper.